 It’s true, campers are not told which activities to participate in, or for how long.
 If your camper loves fishing and swimming, why force her to do arts & crafts?
-Yes, we do encourage all campers to give everything a try because it’s all fun, safe, and healthy; but we don’t force them to participate in activities they have no interest in.
+Yes, we do encourage all campers to give everything a try because it’s all fun, safe, and healthy, but we don’t force them to participate in activities they have no interest in.
 We offer a variety of fun activities, and children of all ages and backgrounds will find many exciting things to do at Camp Hi-Ho, while meeting new friends!
 We place our staff members at each activity to ensure your children are supervised and safe, while getting to exercise their freedom.

 The bus location is in the back of Ballard High School (6000 Brownsboro Rd, 40222) between the baseball and football fields.
 There is a $25/camper fee for using the bus for the week.

-- Buses depart Ballard at 9:15am, so please arrive between 8:50am-9:10am for check-in with your counselor.
+- Buses depart Ballard at 9:15 am, so please arrive between 8:50 am-9:10 am for check-in with your counselor.

-- Buses arrive back to Ballard at 3:15pm.
+- Buses arrive back to Ballard at 3:15 pm.

-- In the afternoon, there are two pick-up times: Last names A-L need to be picked up at 2:50pm, and last names M-Z need to be picked up at 3:00pm.
+- In the afternoon, there are two pick-up times: Last names A-L need to be picked up at 2:50pm, and last names M-Z need to be picked up at 3:10pm.
 This is to cut down on the amount of traffic created on Aiken Rd, and to provide a safe carpool experience for our campers and staff.

 Camp Hi-Ho is a non-structured, independent play focused camp.
 So what does that mean when it comes to groups?
 From the administrative standpoint, it allows us to keep everyone organized and checked in and out each day.
 This also helps to make sure that our camper to counselor ratios stay as low as possible.
-Lower ratios ensure the safety of each camper that comes to our grounds, and increases the fun for everyone involved!
+Lower ratios ensure the safety of each camper that comes to our camp, and increases the fun for everyone involved!
 We say this to let you know that our groups are not meant to keep any camper from playing with anyone.
 In fact, once they are checked in and arrive at camp, it is complete and total freedom (with a little chaos as they sprint down to the lake to be the first ones on the blob).
-We are all about fun, freedom, and safety; and our groups allow us to achieve those things.
+We are all about fun, freedom, and safety; and our groups allow us to achieve these things.
 With all of this in mind, know that there is no need to request that your child be in a group with someone else, because all children play together at Camp Hi-Ho (it’s kinda what we’re about).

-[5-6 year olds] This is our youngest and most supervised group (aside from Junior High-Ho).
+[5-6-year-olds] This is our youngest and most supervised group (aside from Junior High-Ho).
 “Blue Groupers” enjoy every activity at camp, so don’t worry, your camper will be able to participate in anything he/she is willing to try.
 We keep our ratios low (approximately 8:1 – 10:1) to ensure these campers are having fun at camp.
 This group is also good for first-timers who want to jump into the camp experience and hit the ground running.

-[7-8 year olds] Always our most rambunctious group, Red Group campers are the life of the party.
+[7-8-year-olds] Always our most rambunctious group, Red Group campers are the life of the party.
 It might be their sense of entitlement after coming to Hi-Ho previous years, or the age they possess, but whatever “it” is, these kids are ready for a nap come 3:15pm (and so are we)!

-[9-10 year olds] These kiddos are ‘”mature” but still enjoy every activity Camp Hi-Ho has to offer, even if they’ve come the past four years.
+[9-10-year-olds] These kiddos are ‘”mature” but still enjoy every activity Camp Hi-Ho has to offer, even if they’ve come the past four years.
 This stuff never gets old!
 Green group campers get a few special privileges, such as participating in 3D Archery, trail riding, and using the Big Blob.